FC Dynamo Kyiv: The Lobanovskyi team: 1973–1988

 In October 1973, before a match against Karpaty in Lviv (20 October 1973), the Kyiv team's players were introduced to a new head coach, 34-year-old Valeriy Lobanovskyi.
 In January 1974, Lobanovskyi was joined by his former Dynamo partner Oleh Bazylevych, who had coached Shakhtar Donetsk after his retirement.
 This tandem worked until the end of 1976.
 Both coaches had equal rights, although Bazylevych was primarily a prominent theorist, while Lobanovskyi organized the training process.
 In 1974, Anatoliy Puzach also joined the staff.
 Oleh Bazylevych initiated an invitation to join the club of physical training scientists.
 The physical training program for the players was developed by scientist Anatoliy Zelentsov.
 After the 1974 season, the press characterized the Dynamo's style under the new coaches not very positively and criticized them for rationalism, unwillingness to play attacking football away from home (the so-called "away model" - playing from defense to obtain a draw), and for performing at mediocre speeds.
 But good results were achieved in 1974, the Kyiv team won the 1974 Soviet Top League and the 1974 Soviet Cup.

 A team was formed that could compete with the strongest teams in Europe.
 Yevhen Rudakov was in goal, Viktor Matvienko, Stefan Reshko, Mykhailo Fomenko, and Volodymyr Troshkin played in defense.
 In the midfield played, in particular, Volodymyr Muntyan, the young Leonid Buryak, who was progressing rapidly, the team captain Viktor Kolotov, and Volodymyr Veremeyev.
 Together with Oleh Blokhin, at the point of attack played Volodymyr Onyshchenko.
 The traditional Soviet "list of the 33 best football players" in 1974 included 8 Dynamo players, 7 of them at the number 1 position.
+During the 1970s and 1980s Dynamo's players constituted the base of the Soviet Union national team.

 The "Lobanovskyi era" began with Dynamo's double in 1974 and Oleh Blokhin being recognized as the best football player in the country.
 In 1975, Dynamo won the championship again, 5 points ahead of Shakhtar.
 In 1975, Dynamo Kyiv won for football in the Soviet Union its first ever European trophies, the UEFA Cup Winners' Cup and the UEFA Super Cup.
 In the first three rounds of the 1974–75 European Cup Winners' Cup, the Kyiv team defeated CSKA Sofia, Eintracht Frankfurt, where the famous Jurgen Grabowski played, and the Turkish Bursaspor.
 Dynamo's semifinal opponent was the Dutch champion PSV.
 The game in Kyiv ended in a 3:0 rout defeat of the guests, and Dynamo lost the second game by a narrow margin of 1:2.
 In the final, which took place on May 14, 1975, in Basel, Lobanovskyi's team defeated the Hungarian Ferencvaros 3:0.
 Volodymyr Onyshchenko scored a brace (twice), and Oleh Blokhin scored one more goal.